RareSkills/learn-solidity/content/13-constructor.md

 # Constructor

-Going back to our rolling ERC20 example, we did something a little weird, we set the banker variable directly in the contract.
+Going back to our rolling ERC20 example, we did something a little weird: we set the banker variable directly in the contract.

 ```solidity